maximecb/uvm/README.md

 # UVM

-**NOTE: this project is very much a work in progress and not stable at this point, but I am looking for collaborators who share the vision.**
+**NOTE: this project is very much a work in progress and not ready for prime time at this point, but I am looking for collaborators who share the vision.**

 A minimalistic virtual machine designed to run self-contained applications.
 UVM is intended as a platform to distribute programs that will not break and to combat code rot.
 It also aims to be conceptually simple, easy to understand, fun to work